elevationtools/betterform/orchestrator.md

 - `GENFILES`
   - Defaults to `./genfiles`
-  - A directory that the wave program MUST use for files that SHOULD NOT be checked into version control, but that MUST still be kept around for use by other dependency programs, or that SHOULD be kept around to avoid unnecessarily repeating time consuming steps.
+  - A directory that MUST be used for files that SHOULD NOT be checked into version control, but that MUST still be kept around for use by other dependency programs, or that SHOULD be kept around to avoid unnecessarily repeating time consuming steps.
     - Note: You almost certainly want `.gitignore` to contain `**/genfiles/`.
 - `OUTPUT_DIR`
   - Defaults to `.`
-  - Defines a directory where the wave MUST store output that is meant to be checked into version control.
+  - Defines a directory that MUST be used for storing output that is meant to be checked into version control.
 - `CONFIG_JSON_FILE`
   - Defaults to `./genfiles/config.json`
-  - Path to a JSON file that the wave program MAY read to adapt behavior.
-The wave program SHOULD document the schema it expects.
+  - Path to a JSON file that MAY be read to configure behavior.
-  - Optional for waves that don't need configuration.
 - `CONFIG_JSONNET_FILE`
   - Defaults to `./config.jsonnet`
   - A path to a jsonnet file which will produce and/or update